Lemon - The rebel fruit

 When life gives you lemons, eat them.

 If you've been keeping up with the Equal Food blog, it's quite likely that you've been smelling garlic.
 But fear not, Equal Foodie!
-This sunny superfood may be the best way to keep you feeling and smelling good in these hot summer months.
+Lemon, this sunny superfood may be the best way to keep you feeling and smelling good in these hot summer months.

 Lemon (Citrus limon) is perhaps the most regularly consumed fruit in the world.
 From detox retreats to nightclubs, this bright and versatile fruit seems to follow people wherever they go.
 But it hasn't always been this way.
 In fact, while you may associate lemons with the sunny, coastal landscapes of southern Europe and California, this fruit has spent most of human history away from the global spotlight.